 Here’s where you don’t want to skimp.
 But don’t worry: Quality pesticide doesn’t have to break the bank!

 I use Talstar P. It’s a professional-grade chemical that sells for anywhere from $30 to $65 depending on how much of it you buy.

 With just one bottle, you’ll get years of use.
 I bought a smaller bottle about four years ago and I’m nowhere near using it all up.
-There’s no printed expiration date on the bottle, so this stuff doesn’t lose its potency with age, either.
+And it doesn’t appear to have lost its potency with age.
+(There’s no expiration date printed on the bottle.)

-Talstar is safe for pets after it dries and it’s non-irritating to your skin if you get some on you.
+Talstar is safe for kids and pets after it dries, and it’s non-irritating to your skin.
 Just be sure to wash your hands thoroughly after applying.
-Or, better yet, wear gloves.
+Or better yet, wear gloves.

-Joel of our team also does his own pest control.
+Joel of Team Clark also does his own pest control.
 He’s been saving hundreds of dollars a year by doing it himself instead of hiring that task out.

 This article was originally written by Theo Thimou and published on April 3, 2017.